 Ref No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 1.
-Convene Economic and Infrastructure Cluster and Ward Councillors Forum to further discuss and process the Eskom and ORTAMBO DM Electrification and Water and Sanitation Projects respectively Infrastructure Department April 2021 2.
+Convene Economic and Infrastructure Cluster and Ward Councillors Forum to further discuss and process the Eskom and ORTAMBO DM Electrification and Water and Sanitation Projects respectively Infrastructure Department April 2022 2.
 Identify key priority programmes (Catalyst programmes) and invest resources in collaboration with the DDM ORT Hub.
-Develop concrete business plan and project packaging for all Catalyst Projects Office of the Municipal Manager 2021 3.
-Provision of Human Settlements and other benefits to Military Veterans Office of the Municipal Manager 2021 4.
-Verification of electricity backlog (extensions and infills Infrastructure Department and Ward Councillors May 2021 5.
-Engage provincial government on redetermination water and sanitation function being brought back to Nyandeni NLM April/May 2020 6.
-Develop a Plant operating policy to ensure efficiency and effective of plant operators

-7. Conduct awareness on combating illegal electricity connections Ward Councillors 2021 8.
-New extensions and infills should be properly assessed and recorded to inform future planning Infrastructure April 2021 9.
-Develop a concrete maintenance plan April -May 2021 10.
-Issues at behind Spar and house 232 in Libode not yet resolved Senior Manager Infrastructure & Planning and Development April 2020 11.
-Upgrading of Roads from Libode via Nyandeni Great Place to N2 Department of Roads and Transport 2022-2023 12.
-Rollout election support programme focusing on infrastructure Infrastructure 2021
+Develop concrete business plan and project packaging for all Catalyst Projects Office of the Municipal Manager 2022 3.
+Provision of Human Settlements and other benefits to Military Veterans Office of the Municipal Manager 2022 4.
+Conduct pre-marketing study to determine back and demand Infrastructure Department and Ward Councillors July 2022 5.
+Engage provincial government on redetermination water and sanitation NLM 2022 function being brought back to Nyandeni 6.
+Develop a Plant operating policy to ensure efficiency and effective of plant operators 7.
+Conduct awareness on combating illegal electricity connections Ward Councillors 2022 8.
+New extensions and infills should be properly assessed and recorded to inform future planning Infrastructure April 2022 9.
+Develop a concrete maintenance plan August 2022 10.
+Issues at behind Spar and house 232 in Libode not yet resolved Senior Manager Infrastructure & Planning and Development 2022 11.
+Upgrading of Roads from Libode via Nyandeni Great Place to N2 Department of Roads and Transport 2022-2025 12.
+Rollout election support programme focusing on infrastructure Infrastructure 2023-2024 13.
+Address collapsed bridges and damages access roads caused by